 8. A password breach

 A user's password or an account's credentials is the focus of this kind of cyberattack.
-Attackers utilize a wide range of methods to accomplish this, including password-cracking tools, dictionary attacks, credential sniffers, and brute-force password guesswork.
+Attackers utilize a wide range of methods to gain unauthorized access, including password-cracking tools, dictionary attacks, credential sniffers, and brute-force password guesswork.

 A software tool called a password cracker is employed to discover forgotten or lost credentials for a network or personal computing device.
 This aids a hacker in gaining inappropriate access to information.
 A dictionary attack entails inputting every word in the dictionary as a password in an attempt to gain access to a password-protected system or server.